 CHECK ALL FRETS to be sure they are fully down and not loose (press on any high frets)!!
+Use the end of a 6" scale (or a small metal object) and tap on each fret in the middle and the ends, listening for a sharp hit, a dull sound means the fret is not tight and must be glued.
 ALL frets installed in a .030" slot should be glued!!